annacv/TributeToLemmings/README.md

 ![TributeToLemmings](lemmings-preview.jpg)

 ## Description
 As it was a bonus screen in the original Lemmings' game...
 WOW!!
-A simple skip bombs game!!
+A classic skip-bomb game!!
 Try to keep alive your Lemming as much you can!!!!

 ## MVP (DOM - CANVAS)